lunatask/lunatask/README.md

 Not all tasks are actionable.
 Don't be distracted by those and focus on what you can actually move forward.
 Hide everything else.

-#### Focus on Single Task with Timers
+#### Focus on a Single Task with Focus Mode

-When you catch yourself procrastinating and unable to start with a big task, give it one pomodoro and you'll see.
+When you catch yourself procrastinating or unable to start with a big task, give it one pomodoro and you'll see.
+Focus Mode is a flexible pomodoro timer which will automatically enable Do Not Disturb for you so you don't get distracted by notifications while focusing on a task.

 #### Practise Makes Perfect